tasdikrahman/tasdikrahman.me/_posts/2019-04-24-handling-singals-for-applications-in-kubernetes-docker.md

 cover_image: '/content/images/2019/04/docker-k8s.jpg'
 ---

-When the power goes off in a device where linux is running, one can think of ways in which this event can be handles in the applications running.
+When the power goes off in a device in a linux based system, one can think of ways in which this event can be handled in the applications running on it.
 One thing to note is that, when you plug the power cable off, the power doesn't really go off immediately.

 But this needs to be notified to processes so that they can handle such an event and save the state of the application (if any).

 A few possible ways of doing so would be to
-- Save everything in RAM to disk and then restore the contents stored on disk back to RAM when the startup happens next, but the problem with this approach is that, storing on disk is a slow process.
+- Save everything in RAM to disk and then restore the contents stored on disk back to RAM when the startup happens next, but the problem with this approach is that, storing and retrieval on/from a disk is a slow process.
-- Use a file to state of power, where 0 would denote that the power is on and 1 would mean that the power has gone off, but this approach would mean that the processes running in the system should keep track of this bit stored in the file.
+- Use a file to store the state of power, where 0 would denote that the power is on and 1 would mean that the power has gone off, but this approach would mean that the processes running in the system should keep track of this bit stored in the file.
 - The kernel sends a signal like `SIGTERM` to the process and leaves it to the process on how it handles this signal.

-How is you stop a container is something which is very important, depending on your application of course.
+How a container gets stopped is something which is very important or not, depending on your application of course.

-I will discuss how does docker and kubernetes at large, handle signals very briefly in this blog post.
+I will discuss how does docker and kubernetes at large, and how the containers orchestrated via them handle signals very briefly in this blog post.

 ## What is a signal

-A signal is a software interrupt and a way to communicate the state of a process(es) to another process, the OS and the hardware.
+> A signal is a software interrupt and a way to communicate the state of a process(es) to another process, the OS and the hardware.

 By interrupt, we mean that whenever a signal is received by a process.
-It will stop doing whatever it is doing and handle the process by either doing something about it or ignoring it.
+It will stop doing whatever it is doing and handle it by either doing something about it or ignoring it.

-A few Signals and what they intend to do([credits www.usna.edu](https://www.usna.edu/Users/cs/aviv/classes/ic221/s16/lec/19/lec.html))
+A few Signals and what they intend to do([credits www.usna.edu](https://www.usna.edu/Users/cs/aviv/classes/ic221/s16/lec/19/lec.html)) are listed below.

 ```sh
 Signal     Value     Action   Comment